FEAR AND TREMBLING IN THE AGE OF TERROR

 t-shirts worn at one time.

-whether these examples inspire mimicry or simply amusement,
+whether these examples inspire mimicry or incredulity, if we

-if we are to make any advances in reducing the terrorist mind
+are to make any advances in reducing the terrorist mind to its

-to its signature irreducibles, we must acknowledge that out
+signature irreducibles, we must acknowledge that out of this

-of this same irrepressible desire for significance the suicide
+same irrepressible desire for significance the suicide bomber

-bomber is born, and that his political and theological objectives
+is born, and that his political and theological objectives are

 philosopher Maurice Merleau-Ponty proposes that we are all seeking